 - Completed release for participation and payment of appropriate fees

 Aquatic Physical Therapy

-Cardiac rehabilitation is a progressive program with a goal of helping patients restore and maintain optimal health while helping to reduce the risk of future heart problems.
+Cardiac rehabilitation is a progressive program with the goal of helping patients restore and maintain optimal health while helping to reduce the risk of future heart problems.
 Cardiac rehabilitation sessions offer personalized exercise prescriptions, education and lifestyle-modification programs.
-As part of Texas Health Presbyterian Hospital Dallas, the cardiac rehabilitation program's multidisciplinary team is led by physicians on the medical staff.
+As part of Texas Health Dallas, the cardiac rehabilitation program's multidisciplinary team is led by physicians on the medical staff.
 The program also includes cardiac rehabilitation nurses, exercise physiologists, physical therapists and fitness specialists, as well as registered dietitians, psychologists, pharmacists and chaplains.

 H2OPE Aquatic Pediatric Exercise